CRO breakdown of RecruitTalent's B2B recruiting lead gen page. Expert analysis of service cards, testimonials, and conversion architecture by Apexure.

 What is ConvertScore™?
 ConvertScore™ is Apexure's proprietary landing page performance metric.
 We evaluate every page across four dimensions — Copy & Messaging, Layout & Hierarchy, Trust & Social Proof, and CTA & Conversion Path — to produce a single score out of 100.

-RecruitTalent needed a lead generation page that could do what a website homepage can’t — persuade a single audience to take a single action.
-In recruiting, that audience is typically a VP of HR or Operations who has been burned by a previous hire and is evaluating multiple agencies simultaneously.
+RecruitTalent needed a lead generation page that could do what a website homepage can’t: persuade a single audience to take a single action.
+In recruiting, that audience is usually a VP of HR or Operations who has been burned by a previous hire and is evaluating multiple agencies in parallel.
 Every decision on this page was made with that visitor in mind.

-carries deliberate psychological weight.
-Purple signals expertise and premium positioning — it’s widely used in professional services because it reads as authoritative without being as cold as navy or as aggressive as red.
-The gold CTA button creates sharp contrast against both the purple sections and white background, ensuring it’s always the most visually prominent element on screen.
+Purple carries deliberate psychological weight.
+It signals expertise and premium positioning and is widely used in professional services because it reads as authoritative without being as cold as navy or as aggressive as red.
+The gold CTA button creates sharp contrast against both the purple sections and the white background, which keeps it the most visually prominent element on screen.

-(three on top, two on the bottom row) is an intentional layout choice.
-Strict symmetrical grids feel bureaucratic and safe; the offset arrangement creates movement and signals that this is a dynamic, modern operation.
-Each card has a consistent structure — icon, title, one-line description, and a ‘Learn More’ link — so visitors can scan all five in seconds.
+The 3-on-top, 2-on-bottom grid is an intentional layout choice.
+Strict symmetrical grids feel bureaucratic and safe.
+The offset arrangement creates movement and signals a active, modern operation.
+Each card has a consistent structure (icon, title, one-line description, “Learn More” link), so visitors can scan all five in seconds.

-with text on the left and an aspirational workplace image on the right.
-This pairing communicates credibility through proximity: the factual claims about being partners with the world’s most forward-thinking organisations sit next to a visual of exactly that kind of modern, collaborative workspace.
+Text sits on the left, an aspirational workplace image on the right.
+The pairing communicates credibility through proximity.
+Claims about being partners with forward-thinking organisations sit next to a visual of exactly that kind of modern, collaborative workspace.

-The single mid-page CTA — 'Get In Touch' in gold — appears after the service cards and before the testimonials.
-This placement is deliberate: visitors who've understood the service range but haven't yet seen proof are caught at the moment of peak curiosity, before doubt sets in.
+The single mid-page CTA ("Get In Touch" in gold) appears after the service cards and before the testimonials.
+The placement is deliberate.
+Visitors who've understood the service range but haven't yet seen proof are caught at the moment of peak curiosity, before doubt has a chance to set in.

-in this portfolio screenshot, but the layout — circular avatar photos with names beneath paired quotes — is the right structure.
+The testimonials use placeholder text in this portfolio screenshot, but the layout (circular avatar photos with names beneath paired quotes) is the right structure.
 In production, the strongest testimonial should lead with a specific outcome, not a generic compliment.
 “They filled our three senior engineering roles in under six weeks” beats “Great service, highly recommend” every time.

 The page layers trust across three distinct zones.
-At the top, the headline’s language — “intelligence,” “passion,” “comprehensive recruitment process” — signals a methodology rather than a spray-and-pray approach.
+At the top, the headline’s language (“intelligence,” “passion,” “full recruitment process”) signals a methodology rather than a spray-and-pray approach.
 In the middle, the service grid communicates capability breadth.
 At the bottom, the testimonials provide peer validation from clients who’ve already made the decision the visitor is now considering.

 "The biggest trust gap in B2B services is between 'we seem credible' and 'they've done this exact thing for someone like me.'
-Testimonials from recognisable company names or specific roles — Director of HR at a 500-person tech firm — close that gap faster than any copy."
+Testimonials from recognisable company names or specific roles (Director of HR at a 500-person tech firm, for example) close that gap faster than any copy."

 Read more about building trust signals into landing pages in our guide to B2B Landing Page Examples.